Kinsol Trestle: History

 It was built as part of a plan to connect Victoria to Nootka Sound, passing through Cowichan Lake and Port Alberni, when forestry had gained some ground on Vancouver Island and a more efficient way to transport the region's huge, old-growth timber was needed.
 It was not built, as some mistakenly believe, to serve any nearby mines.
 It was named after the nearby Kinsol Station which, in turn, took its name from a nearby mining venture grandiosely named "King Solomon Mines", a very small mining venture that produced 18 t or 18000 kg of copper and 6300 g of silver (from 254 t of ore—hardly enough to fill 3 rail cars) between 1924 and 1927.

 The line was started in 1911 by the Canadian Northern Pacific Railway (CNoPR) and while it was designed by engineers, it was built by local farmers and loggers, with investment funds from the Canadian Western Lumber Company, which was the largest lumber company in the world at that time.
 The trestle was never completed by the CNoPR, and the line only reached Youbou before construction was terminated.
 The CNoPR was taken over by Canadian National Railways in 1918, and its line and the trestle were completed in 1920 as part of the "Galloping Goose" rail line.

+Additionally, the present assembly replaced the original high-level deck Howe Truss in a pragmatic response to damage by high waters in 1931.

 The rail carried both passenger and freight traffic, including primarily timber and other forest products.
 The last train to cross the Kinsol was in 1979, and the trestle fell into disrepair afterwards.